Andrustn/Andrustn.github.io/_pages/cv.md

   * Tutored students on the basics of Linux operating systems and Bash scripting
   * Explained the importance of automation with AWK files
   * Debugged student's code and held problem solving meetings for virtual machines
+\
 * *Teaching Assistant - STAT 226,* Brigham Young University **September 2020 - Present**
   * Tutored students on the basics of SQL programming and remote server access
   * Assisted in creating and querying from remote MySQL databases
   * Helped craft repeatable bash scripts to build and query tables within remote databases

 * *Teaching Assistant - STAT 126,* Brigham Young University **September 2020 - Present**
+  * Tutored students on the basics of Python programming
+  * Integration of coding languages (calling R from Python)
+  * Explained the use of common statistical Python packages

 * *Teaching Assistant - STAT 240* Brigham Young University **September 2020 - December 2020**
   * Co-Taught 140 students in probability theory and inference of discrete distributions